Ivsxk/RAT/README.md

 # Logging
 After training process, the model is saved in ${SAVE_MODEL_DIR}/${MODEL_INDEX}.pkl.
 After testing process, the backtest results are saved in ${LOG_DIR}/train_summary.csv.
 It contains metrics such as fAPV, SR, CR and basktest_history.

+# Citation
+If you use this code for your research, please consider citing:
+@inproceedings{xu2020relation,
+  title={Relation-Aware Transformer for Portfolio Policy Learning}, author={Xu, Ke and Zhang, Yifan and Ye, Deheng and Zhao, Peilin  and Tan, Mingkui}, booktitle={International Joint Conference on Artificial Intelligence}, year={2020}
+}

 # References
 <div id="refer-anchor-1"></div>